MAIF/daikoku/manual/src/main/paradox/firstrun/run.md

 # Run Daikoku

 Now you are ready to run Daikoku.
 You can run the following command with some tweaks depending on the way you want to configure Daikoku.
-If you want to pass a custom configuration file, use the `-Dconfig.file=/path/to/file.conf` flag in the following commands.
+If you want to pass a custom configuration file, use the `-Dconfig.file=/path/to/file.conf` option in the following commands.

 ## From .zip file